-The Aztec Ruins National Monument allows you to take a step back in time, and walk-through a Great Kiva as it would have looked in its heyday.
+The Aztec Ruins National Monument allows you to take a step back in time, and walk through a Great Kiva as it would have looked in its heyday.
 Find out if it’s worth the journey…

-Aztec Ruins National Monument Visitor Centre
+Aztec Ruins National Monument Visitor Center

 Although there are many Native American ruins in New Mexico, what makes Aztec Ruins National Monument special is the reconstructed Great Kiva.
 Forget the digital recreations and step inside an actual Great Kiva.

 Don’t worry, you can still catch a digital rendering during the 15 minute introductory video at the Aztec Ruins National Monument Visitor Center too!
 Located inside of the visitor center is also a small museum that portrays the same information as the movie.

 While inside, ask the park rangers for a self-guided booklet that details all the important items to pay attention to on the ½ mile walk through the ancestral Pueblo great house.